mpvnet-player/mpv.net/README.md

 - dark mode support was added to the command palette
 - a new icon was designed.
 [Website](https://mpv-net.github.io/mpv.net-web-site/)
+- all windows (main, conf, input, about, command palette) can now be closed by just pressing the Escape key

 ### 3.2 (2019-04-27)